elementary/website/docs/human-interface-guidelines.md

 ## Dock Integration {#dock-integration}

-Apps integrated with Pantheon's dock communicate their status to the user at a glance.
+Integrate your app with Pantheon's dock communicate to communicate its status to the user at a glance.

 ![](/images/docs/human-interface-guidelines/dock-integration/dock.png)